 JMeter is an easy-to-operate tool with a simple UI.
-Basically, it is an element based tool which has separate elements for all the script building operations like think time, response check, request, cache, test scenario etc. As per your need, you can add JMeter elements and perform the test.
-Because of its element-based feature, many external plug-ins are available which help to make scripting and analysis part easy.
+Basically, it is an element-based tool which has separate elements for all the script-building operations like think time, response check, request, cache, test scenario etc. As per your need, you can add JMeter elements and perform the test.
+Because of its element-based feature, many external plug-ins are available which help to make the scripting and analysis part easy.
 So, let’s try to understand what are all the elements of Apache JMeter.

 When you launch JMeter in GUI mode, you can see a default element i.e. Test Plan.
-Rest other elements need to be added as per the requiment.
+The rest of the other elements need to be added as per the requirement.

-There are total 11 elements in JMeter which are:
+There are a total of 11 elements in JMeter which are:

 Description of JMeter Elements:

 - Test Plan: Test Plan is a Parent element under which the other JMeter elements are added.
 It is a default element.
 You can rename the test plan as per your project name or test case name.

 - Thread Group: A Thread Group defines a pool of users that execute a particular test case as per your SLA.
 In the Thread Group GUI, you can control the number of simulated users (threads), the ramp-up time (how long it takes to start all the threads), the number of times to perform the test and optionally, the duration and start-up delay for the test.